 The word cinquefoil is an Anglicization of the Latin quinque (‘five’) and folium (‘leaf’), thus ‘five-leaf’, a name originally referring to those species of the genus Potentilla, which have five finger-like leaflets.
 Today, however, cinquefoil is a name that refers to the entire genus, and also to marsh cinquefoils, of the genus Comarum.
 These mostly small and ground-hugging plants belong to the rose family (Rosaceae).
 The vast majority are yellow-flowered, but a few have orange, pink, red, or white flowers.

-Pictures of other Central Asian cinquefoil species are presented elsewhere on this website, see Plants: Mountain plants – Himalayan flora.
+Pictures of other Central Asian cinquefoil species are presented at Plants – Mountain plants: Himalayan flora.

 The largest of the genus, shrubby cinquefoil (Potentilla fruticosa), which grows to 1.2 m tall, is common on the Tibetan Plateau.
 It is a very variable plant with a wide distribution and altitudinal range, found in the entire northern temperate zone.
 In Central Asia, it grows up to an altitude of 6,000 m.
 Locally, juice of the root is used for indigestion, tea is made from the leaves, and dried leaves and branches are burned as incense.